ikeie03/StarTrekWebScraper/README.md

 Goal: Scrape the [Star Trek Wiki pages listing canon planets](https://memory-alpha.fandom.com/wiki/Category:Planets) to determine what percentage are habitable.

-Quick note: all results are biased based on what the wiki editors have made a record off.
+Quick note: all results are biased based on what the wiki editors have made a record of.
 Not all Starfleet officer's pages, for example, have their rank listed.

-Technical components: Python script that uses Beautiful Soup (chosen for its simplicity, we do not have to scrape any dynamically generated pages)
+Technical components: Python script that uses Beautiful Soup (chosen for its simplicity, we do not have to scrape any dynamically generated pages).
+Analyze and visualize results in a Jupyter Notebook using Pandas and MatPlotLib.

 ## Project Plan
 - [x] Setup environments